-Highlights for the fourth quarter ended March 31, 2021:
+Highlights for the fourth quarter ended March 31, 2022:

-Net income from continuing operations in the fourth quarter of fiscal 2021 primarily reflected a provision of \$2.2 million for the Compensation Claim case related to the Chattak field in Bangladesh (refer to Note 21(a) of the consolidated financial statements for the year ended March 31, 2021 for further details) and general and administrative expenses, partially offset by a refund of \$1.8 million for income taxes previously withheld from interest earned on previous tax refunds received by the subsidiary in India.
-General and administrative expenses increased from the fourth quarter of fiscal 2020 primarily due to increased legal expenses and the reclassification of costs associated with the D6 settlement transaction from general and administrative expenses in the fourth quarter of fiscal 2020, partially offset by the Company's cost saving efforts.
-Net income from continuing operations in the fourth quarter of fiscal 2020 also reflected the recognition of a loss on revaluation of long-term debt of \$26 million resulting from the distribution to the security agent of the Lenders of \$26 million of the net proceeds of the D6 settlement.
+Net loss from continuing operations in the fourth quarter of fiscal 2022 primarily reflected general and administrative expenses, which increased from the fourth quarter of fiscal 2021 primarily due to increased legal expenses, partially offset by the Company's cost saving efforts.
+Net loss from continuing operations in the fourth quarter of fiscal 2021 also reflected a provision of \$2.2 million for the Compensation Claim case related to the Chattak field in Bangladesh (refer to Note 21(a) of the consolidated financial statements for the year ended March 31, 2022 for further details), partially offset by a refund of \$1.8 million for income taxes previously withheld from interest earned on previous tax refunds received by a subsidiary in India.

+Net loss from discontinued operations in the fourth quarter of fiscal 2022 primarily reflected commercial claim expense that was virtually unchanged from the fourth quarter of fiscal 2021, and net foreign exchange gains, which increased slightly from the fourth quarter of fiscal 2021.